 Azure Load Balancer

-Azure Load Balancer is a network transmission layer service (layer 4) and is used in cluster setups to direct traffic to the primary service instance or the healthy node in case of a fault.
-We recommend using Azure Standard Load Balancer for all SAP scenarios because it offers by-design security implementation and blocks outgoing traffic from the back-end pool unless you enable outbound connectivity to public endpoints.
+Azure Load Balancer is a network transmission layer service (layer 4).
+In cluster setups, Azure Load Balancer directs traffic to the primary service instance or the healthy node if there's a fault.
+We recommend using Azure Standard Load Balancer for all SAP scenarios.
+It offers by-design security implementation and blocks outgoing traffic from the back-end pool unless you enable outbound connectivity to public endpoints.

-Also, if you elect to deploy SAP workloads in Azure Availability Zones, the Standard Load Balancer is zone-aware.
+Also, if you decide to deploy SAP workloads in Azure Availability Zones, the Standard Load Balancer is zone-aware.

-This sample design shows the use of the SAP Web Dispatcher simply as an HTTP(s) load-balancing mechanism for SAP traffic among the SAP application servers.
+In this sample design, the SAP Web Dispatcher is used simply as an HTTP(s) load-balancing mechanism, for SAP traffic among the SAP application servers.
 To achieve high availability for the Web Dispatcher component, Azure Load Balancer implements either the failover cluster or the parallel Web Dispatcher setup.
 See SAP Web Dispatcher in the SAP documentation.

-As a software load balancer, Web Dispatcher offers application layer services (referred to as layer 7 in the ISO networking model) capable of SSL termination and other offloading functions.
+As a software load balancer, Web Dispatcher offers extra layer services that can do SSL termination and other offloading functions.
+These layer services are known as layer 7 in the ISO networking model.

-For traffic from SAP GUI clients connecting an SAP server via DIAG protocol or Remote Function Calls (RFC), the Central Services message server balances the load through SAP application server logon groups.
-No additional load balancer is needed.
+No other load balancer is needed for traffic from SAP GUI clients that connect an SAP server via DIAG protocol or Remote Function Calls (RFC).
+The Central Services message server balances the load through logon groups in the SAP application server.

 To protect the availability of SAP Central Services (ASCS) on Azure Linux virtual machines, you must use the appropriate high availability extension (HAE) for your selected Linux distribution.
 HAE delivers Linux clustering software and OS-specific integration components for implementation.

-To avoid a cluster split-brain problem, you can set up cluster node fencing using an iSCSI STONITH Block Device (SBD), as this example shows, or the Azure Fence Agent.
-The improved Azure Fence Agent provides significantly faster service failover compared to the previous version of the agent for Red Hat and SUSE environments.
+To avoid a cluster split-brain problem, you can set up cluster node fencing using an iSCSI STONITH Block Device (SBD), as this example shows.
+Or you can instead use the Azure Fence Agent.
+The improved Azure Fence Agent provides much faster service failover compared to the previous version of the agent for Red Hat and SUSE environments.

 Other application servers in the application servers tier

-For the SAP primary application servers and any additional application servers, high availability is achieved by load balancing traffic within the pool of application servers.
+To achieve high availability for the SAP primary application servers and other application servers, load-balance traffic within the pool of application servers.

-Azure supports a variety of disaster recovery options depending on your requirements.
-SAP application servers do not contain business data, so a simple strategy is to create SAP application servers in a secondary region and then shut them down.
+Azure supports various disaster recovery options depending on your requirements.
+SAP application servers don't contain business data, so you can create SAP application servers in a secondary region before shutting them down.
 SAP application server software updates and configuration changes should be replicated to the disaster recovery side either manually or on a schedule.
-You can build a virtual machine in the disaster recovery region to run the Central Services role, which also does not persist business data.
-For details, refer to the SAP S/4HANA reference architecture.
+You can build a virtual machine in the disaster recovery region to run the Central Services role, which also doesn't persist business data.
+For details, see the SAP S/4HANA reference architecture.

-To maximize the availability and performance of applications and services, use Azure Monitor, a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
+To maximize the availability and performance of applications and services, use Azure Monitor.
+Azure Monitor is a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.

 To provide SAP-based monitoring of resources and service performance of the SAP infrastructure, use the Azure SAP Enhanced Monitoring extension.
 For details, see SAP Note 2191498, "SAP on Linux with Azure: Enhanced Monitoring."